 - Listed Months: February, April, June, October & December

-Conversely, traders bearish about livestock trading prices will buy put options to profit from price decreases.
+Conversely, traders bearish about livestock trading prices will buy put options in the hope the price decreases.
 If the trader incorrectly predicts the price movements of the underlying livestock future, the option expires worthless and the trader loses the premium used to purchase the option.

 Pros Of Trading Livestock

 Some of the benefits of livestock trading are: